NwachukwuSarah/CLEANING-KICKSTARTER-PROJECTS-DATASET/README.md

-CLEANING AND ORGANIZING LARGE LIST OF KICKSTARTER PROJECTS AND THEIR DETAILS USING MICROSOFT EXCEL
+CLEANING AND ORGANIZING LARGE LIST OF KICKSTARTER PROJECTS AND THEIR DETAILS USING MICROSOFT EXCEL (NOTE: Download the raw file of the excel document to see how the cleaning was done)

 PROJECT DESCRIPTION:
 For this project the data to be cleaned were data sourced from kickstarter , it contained many error such as: